It is the term given to an accentuated thoracic spinal curvature.

-It is also possible that different individuals develop the same magnitude of hypercyphosis of different processes, some of vertebral fractures and others of muscular weakness, degenerative disc disease or other genetically determined processes.
+It is also possible that different individuals develop the same magnitude of hyperkyphosis of different processes, some with vertebral fractures and others with muscular weakness, degenerative disc disease, or other genetically determined methods.

-However, there are significant negative consequences of hyperkyphosis, and early intervention and treatment of hyperkyphosis can have important clinical and public health benefits.
+However, hyperkyphosis has significant negative consequences, and early intervention and treatment of hyperkyphosis can have considerable clinical and public health benefits.

-While a small amount of anterior curvature of the thoracic spine is normal and present due to the shape of the vertebral bodies and intervertebral discs, an angle of kyphosis greater than 40 °, which is the 95th percentile of the normal for young adults , is defined as hyperkyphosis.
+While a small amount of anterior curvature of the thoracic spine is average and present due to the shape of the vertebral bodies and intervertebral discs, an angle of kyphosis is more significant than 40 °, which is the 95th percentile of the normal for young adults, is defined as hyperkyphosis.

-Hyperkyphosis in children is usually due to the disease known as “Scheuermann’s kyphosis” or may be postural (wedging of 3 or more vertebral bodies and discs).
-In children, a thoracic curve greater than 50 ° is called “hyperkyphosis”.
+Hyperkyphosis in children is usually due to the disease known as “Scheuermann’s kyphosis” or maybe postural (wedging of 3 or more vertebral bodies and discs).
+A thoracic curve more significant than 50 ° is called “hyperkyphosis” in children.

 In childhood and during the third decade of life, the kyphosis angle averages from 20 ° to 29 °.
-After 40 years, the angle of kyphosis begins to increase, more rapidly in women than in men, from an average of 43 ° in women aged 55 to 60 years to an average of 52 ° in women aged 76 to 80 years.
+After 40 years, the kyphosis angle increases more rapidly in women than in men, from an average of 43 ° in women aged 55 to 60 years to 52 ° in women aged 76 to 80 years.

-Hyperkyphosis in adults can have many contributing factors, the most notable being vertebral fractures and / or osteoporosis, as well as posture.
-In adults, a thoracic curve above 60 ° is generally classified as “hyperkyphosis”.
+Hyperkyphosis in adults can have many contributing factors, the most notable being vertebral fractures and osteoporosis and posture.
+A thoracic curve above 60 ° is generally classified as “hyperkyphosis” in adults.